 The right use of colors has a harmonizing effect on the mind and emotions through the senses.
 Our impressions feed the mind and affect the doshas.

 Gems help balance the aura and harmonize the cosmic influences projected upon us through the stars.
 They are not merely for ornamentation but offer an additional method of attunement with the subtle energies of life.
 It is helpful to wear or use gemstones that help balance one’s physical and mental nature.
-This is shown through astrology and Ayurveda.
+This is shown through astrology and Ayurveda, with the birth chart being the dominant factor.

 Life‑style is probably the most important factor in physical and mental health.
 Right life‑style does not mean suppressing our nature, but bringing out its deeper powers.
 In Ayurveda, this includes not suppressing our natural urges like eating, sleeping, sex, elimination, urination, sneezing, weeping, coughing, or yawning.